JavierBaltar/jekyll-now/_posts/2019-05-13-docker-in-the-cloud.md

 layout: post
 description: Different ways to launch Docker containers in Cloud providers.
 ---
+Different ways to launch Docker containers in Cloud providers.

 ## Introduction
 The key benefit of Docker is that it allows users to package an application with all of its dependencies into a standardized unit for software development.
 Unlike virtual machines, containers do not have the high overhead and hence enable more efficient usage of the underlying system and resources.